ch-stark/gitops-rbac-example/blog/blog.md

 From a high level this blog is structured with the following content:

-* Orginizational and Infrastructural aspects of Multi-Cluster-Multitenancy
+* Organizational and Infrastructural aspects of Multi-Cluster-Multitenancy
 * Patterns and Personas
 * ApplicationSets
 * RHACM-Multitenancy concepts and ApplicationSet integration